Outback Landscape designer Kim Rubert knows firsthand the importance of function, not just beauty, in landscape design.

 Do you have kids?
 Pets?
 Does your family enjoy sports?
 Do you entertain a lot?

-The answers help her narrow in on how the yard should function — not just how it will look.
+The answers help her narrow in on how the landscape should function — not just how it will look.

 Do you need an outdoor kitchen?
 Enough grass to kick around a soccer ball?
 A play area?
 A place for pets to be comfortable?